 Jenn’s experiences in extended breastfeeding were not met with some push-back from family, but through her determination she was able to continue nursing her child for as long as they both felt comfortable.
 Her understanding of the benefits of breastfeeding pushed her to nurse long after society deems it socially acceptable, and Jenn is grateful for the bond it created between her and her daughter.

 The first step in helping the public understand the importance of nursing beyond the nine month mark is education.
 Dr. Rachel Borton is working tirelessly as the director of the Bradley Universitys Family Nurse Practitioner program to help train student nurse practitioners on how to discuss the benefits of breastfeeding to their future patients.
 The next step in helping society understand the importance of breastfeeding is by removing the stigma of breastfeeding in public and extended breastfeeding.
 With these combined efforts, it is possible to create waves of change in our country including decreased healthcare costs, lower rates of disease, and a healthier, more accepting environment for all our children.

-Interested in learning more about the benefits of extended breastfeeding?
-Jump over to The Surprising Benefits of Extended Breastfeeding here on Daily Mom!
+Interested in learning more about the benefits of breastfeeding after 6 months?
+Check out The Surprising Benefits of Extended Breastfeeding

 Resources: Dr. Rachel Borton, American Academy of Pediatrics